The Ultimate Kenyan Safari

 - Organic gardens

 - Kids club

 Olonana is located on a private section of the Mara River, offering you spectacular views of the animals as they wander down the banks each day.
+What makes this camp extra special is its relationship with local communities and its efforts to be as environmentally responsible as possible.
 Fourteen canvas pavilions are dotted along the river, each one extremely spacious with parquet flooring and four poster beds.
 With a modern spin this lodge has a library that you can enjoy and it even has a pool for an afternoon dip.
 And, if you feel like you need some extra pampering, you could wander down to the mini spa for some traditional African treatments with the bush as your soundtrack.
 Besides the usual fantastic game drives where you can see the big five and more than 300 bird species, you will also have the chance to enjoy a nature work outside the reserve.
 These are hugely educational and your guides will point out the most remarkable things, from animal tracks and spoor to sights where lions have marked their territory.
 As the lands are not only home to game, you can also visit a Maasai village for some cultural insight into the traditional lives that these remarkable people lead.
 This is a fabulous camp for families as there is a kids club and a range of special activities.
 Expert guides will take children out on game drives and accompany them to the nearby Maasai village where they will learn how to make and shoot a traditional bow and arrow, make a fire, build a hut, herding cattle to name a few.
 Kids will also be able to interact with the local children while playing football together, learn Maasai songs and traditional dances.
 Other activities include going out on a nature trail where they will learn about animal footprint identification or enjoy a bush treasure hunt followed by planting their own tree.

 - 7 Luxury Safari Tents

 - Private vehicles with professional Canon camera equipment